AincradOT/launcher/docs/workflows.md

 - Analyzes commit messages to determine the next version
 - Creates GitHub releases with generated changelogs
 - Attaches build artifacts to releases
-- Publishes Docker images to GitHub Container Registry (when applicable)

 ### Documentation Deployment